We may start on any note for a Major Scale, but still keep the same sound pattern. Here's how:

 The Bb Major Scale contains 2 flats (Bb Eb).
 The 'second to last flat' in the order of flats (BEAD-GCF), is Bb.
 Bb Major becomes the Key's Name.
 Please remember to stop counting the order at the last flat, (BE...).
-Take the note before the last one counted, and that's the Name of our Key.
+Take the note before the last one counted, and that's the Name of our Key (for flats).

 Everyone playing together in Bb Major Key will flat both notes (Bb Eb).
 If someone plays B or E naturally, without flatting any note, they will be playing 1/2 step above where they should be playing.
 And they will sound horrible every time they hit that natural note.

 Some beginning musicians have no idea in what Key they are playing.
 You may hear some wrong notes in a beginners' band, orchestra, etc. They are failing to flat or sharp some notes in the song's Key.

 Likewise, beginners may take literally what is written on the sheet music, and make note errors from what they read.
 If they understood the song's Key, the written music would be only a reminder to play a note sharp, flat, or natural.
 Therefore, keep the song's Key in mind while playing.
 You'll also teach your fingers or voice correct Key positions.

 The next page does the reverse, and uses only the key's name to find a scale's sharps and flats.
 Octaves and Triads also are introduced.